-Table 1 - Accomplishments - Program Year & Strategic Plan to Date
+Table 1 - Accomplishments - Program Year & Strategic Plan to Date meeting goals and objectives.

 Assess how the jurisdiction's use of funds, particularly CDBG, addresses the priorities and specific objectives identified in the plan, giving special attention to the highest priority activities identified.